DataStax-Academy/httpie-katapod/step1-cassandra.md

 Again, please be patient.

 ## ✅ Create/Refresh your Token
 Create a token to use for commands.
 This token will expire if you don't use it for 30 minutes, so you can return to this step to refresh the token.
+Sometimes the servers can take a moment to fully come online, if you get an error when creating the token just click again to get a new one.

 ```
 export AUTH_TOKEN=`curl -L -X POST 'http://localhost:8081/v1/auth' \